| |

 Do Make Say Think

-Goodbye Enemy Airship the Landlord is Dead Constellation - 2000
+Goodbye Enemy Airship the Landlord is Dead

 Michael Panontin

 Whereas labelmates Godspeed You Black Emperor! meld classical elements and found sounds into lengthy introspective jams, Do Make Say Think temper their brand of space rock with elements of jazz (witness the Brubeckish intro on 'All of This is True') and hard rock (opener 'When Day Chokes the Night' even recalls the prog intensity of Van Der Graaf Generator).
 But ultimately Goodbye Enemy Airship... thrills when it delivers moody interstellar workouts, such as on the shy and brooding 'Minimum', which eventually leaps out at the listener, morphing from quiet, minimal guitar into a euphoric piece of shimmering beauty.
-And there is hardly any letup from here as 'Minimum' segues into the partial title track 'The Landlord is Dead' with its languid horns punctuating the mesmerizing guitar psychedelics.
+And there is hardly any letup from there on as 'Minimum' segues into the partial title track 'The Landlord is Dead', with its languid horns punctuating the mesmerizing guitar psychedelics.
 The disc closes with the longest track (at 12:38), the other titular half 'Goodbye Enemy Airship', where the twin drummer duo of David Mitchell and James Payment deliver a nominally funky repetitive rhythm which is then coupled with Ohad Benchetrit's rapturous guitar work.
 Totally transcendent!

 Goodbye Enemy Airship... is an impressive display of fully realized space rock and a worthy rival to GYBE!'s atmospheric musings further down the St. Lawrence.